xpmethod/xpmethod.github.io/_posts/encounters/2014-12-10-chad-wellmon.md

 ---
-layout: encounter
+layout: event
 title: "Chad Wellmon"
 location: "Heyman Center for the Humanities, Second Floor Common Room"
 prompt: We need a history and vision of the humanities capacious enough to see them not as a particular method or set of disciplines but as a disposition, as a way of engaging the world.
+type: lecture
-categories:
+categories: event
-- on-method
-- categories
-published: false
+published: true
 ---

 ## On Method: The Humanities in Full: Polemics Against the Two-Culture Fallacy